Lattice-Data/checkfiles/README.md

 # Checkfiles

-A scalable system for processing and validating file uploads in a cloud environment.
-This project provides infrastructure and automation for file processing workflows.
+A scalable system for processing and validating files.
+It supports both local validation via Docker containers and AWS cloud-based architecture.
+This project provides infrastructure and automation for validation workflows.

 ## Table of Contents
 - [Overview](#overview)